Makr91/zoneweaver-api/SUPPORT.md

 # Getting Support

-Thank you for using ZoneWeaver API!
+Thank you for using ZoneweaverAPI!
 This document outlines the various ways you can get help with the project.

 ## Available Resources